Seth Jarvis

-Seth Jarvis (born February 1, 2002) is a Canadian professional ice hockey centre for the Carolina Hurricanes of the National Hockey League (NHL).
-Jarvis was selected 13th overall by the Hurricanes in the 2020 NHL Entry Draft.
+Seth Jarvis (born February 1, 2002) is a Canadian professional ice hockey forward for the Carolina Hurricanes of the National Hockey League (NHL).
+Jarvis was selected 13th overall by the Hurricanes in the 2020 NHL entry draft.

 Early life

 Jarvis was born on February 1, 2002, in Winnipeg to parents Ray and Tracey.
 Growing up, Jarvis played with the Tuxedo Lightning, Assiniboine Park Rangers, and the Winnipeg Monarchs.

 Playing career

-On October 6, 2020, Jarvis was selected by the Carolina Hurricanes with the 13th overall pick in the 2020 NHL Entry Draft.
+On October 6, 2020, Jarvis was selected by the Carolina Hurricanes with the 13th overall pick in the 2020 NHL entry draft.
+The draft choice used to select Jarvis was acquired along with Patrick Marleau and a seventh-round draft pick from the Toronto Maple Leafs in exchange for a sixth-round draft pick; a trade that gave Toronto salary cap relief.
 On December 28, Jarvis signed a three-year, entry-level contract with the Hurricanes.

 Jarvis eventually made his NHL debut on October 31, 2021, where he also recorded his first point.
-On November 3, Jarvis scored his first career NHL goal against the Chicago Blackhawks.
+On November 3, in his second NHL game, Jarvis scored his first career NHL goal against Marc-André Fleury of the Chicago Blackhawks.
 Jarvis ended the season with 17 goals and 23 assists for 40 points in 68 games played.

 On February 16, 2023, Jarvis recorded his first career hat trick in a 6–2 victory against the Montreal Canadiens.

+On August 31, 2024, Jarvis signed an eight-year, $63.2 million contract extension with the Hurricanes.

+In December 2024, Jarvis was selected to represent Canada at the NHL 4 Nations Face-Off, held in Montreal and Boston from Feb.
+12-20, 2025.
+Jarvis recorded an assist in his Canada debut, and would go on to win the tournament as part of Team Canada.